Dec 30, 2016

 Because it sounds fancy:

-A commonly boiled fish (but also sashimi), tai (sea bream) sounds like Medatai (omedetou).
-I'm sure you're heard 'omedetou gozaimasu' but not sure if it's made you think of a fish.
+A commonly boiled fish (but also yummy sashimi), tai (sea bream) sounds like Medatai (omedetou).
+I'm sure you've heard 'omedetou gozaimasu' (congratulations) but not sure if it's made you think of a fish.

 Because it looks like something else: